Yogurt-Marinated Chicken

 The answer is that it depends a bit on the size of your pieces of chicken, whether you are marinating dark meat or white meat, and whether it’s boneless and skinless, or otherwise.
 The soft acidity of the yogurt in the marinade will tenderize the chicken with the appropriate marinating time (nothing super exact, just a window you should pay attention to).

-Using other more harshly acidic ingredients in a marinade and leaving the food in the marinade for too long may mean that the cooked chicken can become either tough, or mushy, weirdly.
-However, over marinating the chicken may make it start to get mushy when it’s cooked.
+Using other more harshly acidic ingredients in a marinade and leaving the food in the marinade for too long may mean that the cooked chicken can become either tough or mushy, weirdly.
+However, overmarinating the chicken may make it start to get mushy when it’s cooked.
 The lactic acid in the yogurt works more slowly and delicately.

-More Roasted Chicken Recipes:
+More Roasted Chicken Recipes

-Pin This
+Pin It

-4.67 from 3 votes
+4.75 from 4 votes

-Prep: 15 minutes
+Prep Time: 15 minutes

-Cook: 45 minutes
+Cook Time: 45 minutes

 Marinating Time: 8 hours

-Total: 9 hours
+Total Time: 9 hours

 Servings: 4 People